bright/new-www/content/blog/exposed-rsql-search-implementation.md

 *What we did here?* In essence, we implemented `NoArgRSQLVisitorAdapter` which is going to visit the node in order to determine what logic operation (exposed) should we perform to the given column/argument

-So, if we will have query string like `age=in=(33,22)`, our Visitor will produce
+So, if we will have a query string like `age=in=(33,22)`, our Visitor will produce
 ```
 column<PersonTable.age> inList listOf(33,22)
 ```

-so our sql query will be:
+so our SQL query will be:
 ```SQL
 SELECT PERSON.ID, PERSON."NAME", PERSON.SURNAME, PERSON.AGE FROM PERSON WHERE PERSON.AGE IN (33, 22)
 ```

-It's time to use `search` method in our DAO and call it in the controller:
+It's time to use the `search` method in our DAO and call it in the controller:

 `PersonDaoImpl.kt`
 ```kotlin